 As a result of this tragedy, we are motivated to do what we can to continue on in a positive way to help others as Nick surely would have done.
 Our hope is that his life was not in vain.
 Our mission is to bring awareness and educate our community of the dangers of illegal substance abuse.
 We also aim to raise awareness of the relationship between mental illness and substance abuse.

 Through the Angels Against Addiction Foundation, our hope is that Nick’s message will be passed on with the power to help save others.

 13100 Filly Lane

 Truckee, CA 96161

-Use credit card by clicking the Donate Now button above.
+Use credit card by clicking the Donate Now button below.

 The above Memorial Fund is established as a division of Charitysmith Nonprofit Foundation (EIN 87-0636433).
 All donations are tax deductible in accordance with federal tax law.
 Receipts for tax purposes are sent via US Mail within two weeks of donation.
 Please consider asking if your employer participates in a gift-matching program.
 If so, your donation may be matched by your employer.

 For questions regarding your donation or this memorial fund please contact CharitySmith.